View the Executive Summary for this brief.

 Current Challenges and Areas for Reform

-The level of regulations must balance the need to keep individuals and/or the environment safe, while minimizing the impact on entrepreneurial activity which is the engine for economic growth and employment.
+Regulations must balance the need to keep individuals and the environment safe while minimizing any negative impact on entrepreneurial activity or disproportionate cost to the consumer, which is the engine for economic growth and employment.

 Broad Efforts at Reform